MicrosoftDocs/azure-monitor-docs/articles/chaos-studio/aci-details.md

 ---
 title: Container Image Details and Instructions on How to Pull It for Azure Chaos Studio - Relay Bridge Host
-description: Learn how to use pull the container image used by Azure Chaos Studio during VNET injection
+description: Learn how to pull the container image used by Azure Chaos Studio during virtual network (VNET) injection
 services: chaos-studio
 author: nikhilkaul
 ms.topic: reference